MariamAdekanye/Mariam-Baby-Step-in-Github/README.md

 # Project name: CREATING POWER BI DASHBOARD FROM SHAREPOINT LIST
 ### Introduction
-This is a practice file i came across online  to practice my excel cleaning and transformation skills.
-Also perform a little bit of visualization on the dataset
+This is a practice file shared in the #30daysoflearning to practice creating powerbi dashboard from sharepoint list

 --------